 - Baked for 8 mins at 180C.
 The butter carried on going everywhere, so the oven smelt of burnt butter and the cookies didn’t spread at all, so there was no need to place them well apart as stated in the recipe.

 Are you a muesli eater?
 If so, have you thought of making your own?
 It’s really very easy and generally more interesting and a lot healthier than the stuff you buy.
-This recipe for homemade muesli with cocoa nibs also contains toasted oats, dried fruit and plenty of crunchy nuts and seeds.
+This recipe for homemade muesli contains toasted whole grain flakes, dried fruit and plenty of crunchy nuts and seeds.